redteamdevs/tiktok-report-bot/README.md

 developer: https://t.me/pysmart

-developed with python3 using telethon libraries and program libraries
+software developed with python3 using telethon libraries and program libraries